lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The default view of the search results.

-**Plotting Data**:
+**Maniuplating the Plotted Data**:
 To manipulate the plotted data, select the double gear "settings" icon above the x-y plot and a pop-up window will open (see the next figure).
 To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4".
-Add a chart title and label the axes, and click "Apply" and then "Close".
 In the future, magnitudes will be available.

+Add a chart title and label the axes, choose a point color, and click "Apply" and then "Close".

 .. figure:: /_static/portal_results_xy_settings_DP02.png
     :name: portal_results_xy_settings_DP02